ajayboddu-2006/USB_2.O_RTL_To_GDSII_Flow_using_OpenLANE_and_Skywater_PDKs/docs/README.md

 ```

 During the execution of `placement`, the first task is accomplished by the tool `RePlace` and that is `Global Placement`.
-And below is the view of the lesign after Global Placement...
+And below is the view of the design after Global Placement...

 ![Placement](./Placement_images/replace_output.png)